Magical Drop (video game): Reception

 In Japan, Game Machine magazine listed Magical Drop on their September 1, 1995 issue as being the tenth most-popular arcade game for the previous two weeks.
 Readers of the Japanese Sega Saturn Magazine voted to give the game a 6.4081 out of 10 score, ranking among Sega Saturn games at the number 734 spot in a 2000 public poll.
 According to the 2016 book, Perfect Guide of Nostalgic Super Famicom, the title succeeded in attracting female players due to its pop design and cute characters.
 However, both the original arcade release and the console conversions garnered average reception from critics, some of which reviewed it as an import title.

 The Japanese Sega Saturn Magazine wrote that the need to line up objects only vertically leaves a feeling of dissatisfaction.
 They also unfavorably compared the character designs of the Saturn version with the hand-drawn animation of the Super Famicom version.
 Maximum magazine commented in regards to the Saturn release, stating that it offered a fair amount of entertainment despite its gameplay not offering "anything new or innovative".
 They ultimately felt that Baku Baku Animal was better.
 Famitsu's four reviewers found the PlayStation port, aside from its pre-rendered characters, similar content-wise to the Super Famicom port.

 Mean Machines Sega's Marcus Hearn and Steve Merrett also reviewed the Saturn port, remarking that the game is addictive and offers numerous options but frustratingly difficult in single-player mode.
 Both Hearn and Merrett disagreed as to whether it is better or worse than Baku Baku Animal.
 Next Generation reviewed the original arcade version, writing: "Chain Reaction is proving quite popular in Japan, despite the fact that this kind of game has been around now for at least five years".
 They concluded that "it's not brilliant nor innovative, certainly not new, but it's fun and as addictive as sex after lunch... in a jester suit".
 Super Play's Andy Smith called the game very enjoyable and recommended the Super Famicom version to competitive players.
 Total!'s Sean Atkins also reviewed the Super Famicom port, praising its audiovisual presentation, gameplay, and longevity. expressing that it was better than Tetris Blast.

-Reviewing the Plus 1! update in the PlayStation release of Magical Drop III, Mega Fun's Ralph Karels found it to be an entertaining title, citing its high addictive fator.
+Reviewing the Plus 1! update in the PlayStation release of Magical Drop III, Mega Fun's Ralph Karels found it to be an entertaining title, citing its high addictive factor.
 Peter Willington of Pocket Gamer reviewed the PlayStation Network re-release on PSP, calling it "excellent" but was critical of the overall audiovisual presentation, and noted the lack of English translation and its difficulty.
 Hardcore Gamer's Chris Shive regarded the game and Magical Drop II as the most enjoyable titles in the Data East Classic Collection for Super Nintendo.